alphagov/notifications-tech-docs/source/documentation/_api_docs.md

   "iat": 1568818578
 }
 ```
-Where `iat` (issued at) is the current time in UTC in epoch seconds.
-The token expired within 30 seconds of the current time.
+where `iat` (issued at) is the current time in UTC in epoch seconds.
+The token expires within 30 seconds of the current time.

 ```JSON
 "Authorization": "Bearer encoded_api_key"
 ```

 ### Content header

-The content header is application/json
+The content header is `application/json`:

 ```JSON
 "Content-type": "application/json"